 What happens when body tissue samples are taken

-If there is a post mortem, the pathologist will probably take some body tissue samples to do some tests.
-The tests can help them learn why the person died.
+If there is a post mortem, the pathologist will probably take some samples to do some tests.
+The tests can help them learn how the person died.

 Apply to have the tissue samples returned to you